November 17 2020 – Diana L

 To clean, use a spoon to take out used tea leaves and rinse with water.
 The filter also comes apart for cleaning in the dishwasher.
 (And don’t forget to share your used tea leaves with your garden - your flowers will thank you.)

-Another form of tea straining is to use an infuser basket.
+Another way to infuse tea is with a tea infuser basket.
 It simply sets on top of your cup or mug.
 Place the tea in the infuser and pour the hot water over the leaves and let it steep into your cup.

 This is another easy way to make loose leaf tea.
 Simply put your tea leaves directly into your cup, pour in the hot water, and steep until ready.
 Note: Your leaves will be floating in the water, so only use this method if you don’t mind a few tea leaves bumping your lips and/or ingesting a few leaves.
 Remember to turn to your friend and ask “do I have anything, uh, stuck...?”

 Spoon the tea leaves into your teapot, pour in hot water, and steep for the suggested steep times.
 When the tea is ready, pour the tea into your teacup through a mesh kitchen strainer or slotted spoon to keep tea leaves out.
-(You can also use this infuser method for the direct to cup mentioned above if you don't mind a few more dishes.)
+(You can also use the tea infuser basket directly in your teapot if the opening of your teapot is over 2".)

 Bag your own tea